ericvh/lfedge-catalog-proposal/README.md

 ## Tutorial

-We are currently exploring two different modes of deployment, helm charts for kubernetes based deployments and docker-compose for container based deployments
+In this proposal we explored two different modes of deployment selecting helm charts for kubernetes based deployments as the primary way to deploy applications.
-Terraform is an additional tool that is being evaluated to simplify infrastructure management primarily of cloud resources (AWS, GCE, Azure, etc.)
+Terraform is an additional tool that is used to simplify infrastructure management primarily of cloud resources (AWS, GCE, Azure, etc.)

 ### Getting Started